opendilab/awesome-exploration-rl/README.md

 ## A Taxonomy of Exploration RL Algorithms

 We simply divide `Exploration methods in RL` into four categories: `classic`, `intrinsic reward based`, `memory based`, `others`.

+- we divide `classic` into two categories: methods arise from traditional multi armed bandit problem (`Epsilon-Greedy`, `Boltzman Exploration`，`Upper Confidence Bound`, `Thompson Sampling`) and methods that can be widely applied to deep reinforcement learning (`Entropy based`, `Noise based`)
+- we divide the `intrinsic reward based` into three categories according to the way the intrinsic reward is generated:
+`count based` (based on some forms of counting of states and/or actions), `prediction based` (based on the prediction error of the dynamic model), `information based` (based on the ideas of information theory such as mutual information).
+- `memory based` indicates that the methods explicitly uses the memory/storage of experience (current or previous episodes).

-Note that there may be overlap between these categories, and an algorithm may belong to several of them.
+> Note that there may be overlap between these categories, and an algorithm may belong to several of them.

 <center>
     <img style="border-radius: 0.3125em;
     box-shadow: 0 2px 4px 0 rgba(34,36,38,.12),0 2px 10px 0 rgba(34,36,38,.08);"
     src="./assets/erl-taxonomy.png" width=50% height=50%>
     <br>
-    <center>A non-exhaustive, but useful taxonomy of algorithms in Exploration methods in RL.</center>
+    <center> A non-exhaustive, but useful taxonomy of algorithms in Exploration methods in RL. </center>
 </center>

 We give some examples algorithms for the different categories as shown in the figure above.